dalmo1991/superflexPy/doc/popular_models.rst

 the final model output.

-Comparing the two panels in the figure, the only difference is the presence of the two transparent elements that are needed to fill the "gaps" that, otherwise, will be present in the structure (see :ref:`unit`).
+Comparing the two panels in the figure, the only difference is the presence of the two transparent elements that are needed to fill the "gaps" in the SuperflexPy structure (see :ref:`unit`).

 Elements creation
 .................

-We now show the code to implement the elements designed in the previous section.
-Instruction on how to use the framework to build new elements can be found in the page :ref:`build_element`.
+We now show how to use SuperflexPy to implement the elements described in the previous section.
+A detailed explanation of how to use the framework to build new elements can be found in the page :ref:`build_element`.

-Note that some elements have already been implemented (refer to the page :ref:`elements_list`) and, therefore, the modeller does not need to implement them, as shown in this section.
+Note that, most of the times, when implementing a model structure with SuperflexPym the elements have already been implemented in SuperflexPy and, therefore, the modeller does not need to implement them.
+A list of the currently implemented elements is provided in the page :ref:`elements_list`.

 Upper zone
 **********

 The code used to simulate the upper zone present a change in the equation used to calculate the actual evaporation.
-In the original version (Wagener et al., 2001) the equation is "described" in the text
+In the original version (Wagener et al.,
+1)    the equation is "described" in the text

    *The actual evapotranspiration is equal to the potential value if* *sufficient soil moisture is available; otherwise it is equal to the*